dobaos/dobaos/README.md

 Also, on server item change(e.g. programming mode button or bus connect/disconnect), message with `server item` as a method is broadcasted.

+On sdk reset - message with `sdk reset` as a method.

 ## Redis streams

 Since version 10\_mar\_2020, there is support for Redis streams(redis v5.0.0 at least required).